09 Early years practice policy

 Moving on to school is a

 major transition in a child’s life involving separation from familiar adults and children.
-Older children have a more secure understanding of ‘people permanence’ and are able to approach new
+Older children have a more secure understanding of ‘people permanence’ and can approach new experiences with

 Partnership with